 When I take guests through these areas, we explore spice shops where my mum still buys garam masala ingredients individually, sweet centers making fresh jalebi, and places where Eid and Diwali celebrations spill onto the street.

-(H3) Asian Excellence Beyond Chinatown
+East Asian Food Beyond Chinatown

 London’s Asian food world extends way beyond tourist-focused restaurants in Chinatown with laminated menus in five languages.
 My mate Jin dragged me to Kingsland Road for proper Vietnamese pho, where the broth has been simmering since dawn and tastes like someone’s grandmother put her whole soul into it.
 You’ll also find Korean barbecue spots grilling galbi that rivals what you’d get in Seoul.